krmbzds/stars/README.md

 - [kevinhwang91/nvim-ufo](https://github.com/kevinhwang91/nvim-ufo) - Not UFO in the sky, but an ultra fold in Neovim.
 - [Eandrju/cellular-automaton.nvim](https://github.com/Eandrju/cellular-automaton.nvim) - A useless plugin that might help you cope with stubbornly broken tests or overall lack of sense in life.
 It lets you execute aesthetically pleasing, cellular automaton animations based on the content
 - [smjonas/snippet-converter.nvim](https://github.com/smjonas/snippet-converter.nvim) - Bundle snippets from multiple sources and convert them to your format of choice.
-- [GnikDroy/projections.nvim](https://github.com/GnikDroy/projections.nvim) - A map to your filesystem
+- [GnikDroy/projections.nvim](https://github.com/GnikDroy/projections.nvim) - A map to your filesystem.
+A Neovim plugin for fast session switching and project discovery.
 - [Shatur/neovim-tasks](https://github.com/Shatur/neovim-tasks) - A statefull task manager focused on integration with build systems.
 - [gbprod/stay-in-place.nvim](https://github.com/gbprod/stay-in-place.nvim) - Neovim plugin that prevent cursor from moving when using shift and filter actions.
 - [kylechui/nvim-surround](https://github.com/kylechui/nvim-surround) - Add/change/delete surrounding delimiter pairs with ease.
 Written with :heart: in Lua.